SelfKeyFoundation/selfkey-integration-docs/source/index.html.md

 ### Option 2: For KYC-Chain Clients

-If your website is integrated with KYC-Chain, you can leverage our existing [Authentication](#e-authentication) endpoints:
+If your website is integrated with KYC-Chain, you can leverage our existing [Authentication](#authentication) endpoints.

-1. KYC Chain should configure your instance to use RSA algorithm for token signatures.
+1. KYC Chain should configure your instance to use the RSA algorithm for token signatures.
 2. You should receive a RSA public key and configure it for token verification.
-3. You should override authentication endpoints in their config to point to KYC-Chain.
+3. You should override authentication endpoints in your config to point to KYC-Chain.

-# B. SelfKey Marketplace
+# SelfKey Marketplace

 ## 1: Crypto Exchanges